What is SLAC Wrist Arthritis?

 Operative treatment:

-- Wrist Fusion: The arthritis is removed, and the wrist bones fused together (wrist no longer moves with the goal of reducing pain).
+• Wrist fusion: Remove the arthritis and fuse the wrist bones together (wrist no longer moves with the goal of reducing pain).

 Call today for a clinic or telehealth appointment!
 854-429-4263